Biography Louise Stomps 1900 - 1988

 1917

 Louise Stomps graduates from the Elisabeth Lyceum in Berlin (Lichterfelde-Ost).
-She creates her first animal sculptures.
+She makes her first animal sculptures.

 Historical post card fro Berlin